Vivaldi 12 Sonatas Bk 1 Nos. 1 - 6 For Violin (Schott)

 Great for recitals, study, and Baroque exploration

 Vivaldi’s "Concerto in A Minor, Op.
-3 No. 8" (Schott) is a lively showcase for two violins and piano—ideal for advanced players and chamber performances.
+3 No. 8" (IMC) is a vivacious Baroque double concerto for two violins—perfect for advanced players and ensemble performance.

 Key Features: